We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Top Review 32

-The forest hut in the mountains
+The Forest Cabin in the Mountains

 I cannot perceive the other ingredients individually.
-The trees will certainly be smoked to carry this intensely smoking and biting scent.
-It is not possible for me to compare this smoky-black, inhospitable, poisonous-smelling creation.
-Many fragrances are also pure smoke like Incendo, Black Sheep etc.
+The trees will surely carry this intensely smoky and biting scent.
+It is not possible for me to compare this smoky-black, inhospitable, toxic-smelling creation.
+Many fragrances are also pure smoke like Incendo, Black Sheep, etc. In this intensity and projection, for me, only Birch Tar & Russian Leather comes close, but it smells different.

 25 Comments